Both intermittent fasting and ketosis have gotten much attention lately.

 Contrary to conventional wisdom, fasting does not affect metabolism negatively.
-On the contrary, science already proved that intermittent fasting boosts metabolism decades ago (Drenick et al. 19643).
+On the contrary, science proved intermittent fasting boosts metabolism decades ago (Drenick et al. 19643).

-Because the body spreads this fat energy in the form of so-called ketones via the bloodstream, this natural fat burning is called ketosis.
+Because the body spreads this fat energy through so-called ketones via the bloodstream, this natural fat burning is called ketosis.

 For this reason, fasting is the most effective way to get into ketosis faster.